urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/13 Multithreading.md

       Returns a reference to the thread where the method is running void sleep(long)
-      Pauses the current Thread for the provided amount of milliseconds
+      Pauses the current Thread for the provided amount of milliseconds A thread does not automatically unlock any monitor that might have locked when it goes to sleep Builder.OfPlatform ofPlatform()
+      Returns a builder for creating a platform Thread or ThreadFactory that creates platform threads
+    Builder.OfVirtual ofVirtual()
+      Returns a builder for creating a virtual Thread or ThreadFactory that creates virtual threads.

 ThreadGroup class
   Represents a set of threads